 Many municipalities have tree limb and brush piles, which are burned for volume reduction.
-The NDEQ issues permits to municipalities for the purpose of burning these piles.
+The NDEE issues permits to municipalities for the purpose of burning these piles.
 The burn permit only allows the burning of tree branches and untreated wood.
 Burning such things as leaves and grass clippings, creosoted wood, treated lumber products, painted wood or building demolition materials is prohibited.
-A permit can be obtained from the NDEQ by writing a letter of request to the Air Quality Compliance Section, Department of Environmental Quality, P.O.
+A permit can be obtained from the NDEE by writing a letter of request to the Air Quality Compliance Section, Department of Environment and Energy, P.O.
 Box 98922, Lincoln, NE 68509.
 There is no fee for a burn permit.
 An additional permit or notification is required by the local fire department.
 Ash resulting from burning trees and untreated wood can be disposed of on-site.

 HOUSEHOLD APPLIANCES (WHITE GOODS)

 The statewide landfill ban on discarded household appliances became effective on September 1, 1995.
 Household appliances are defined, for purposes of the ban, as clothes washers and dryers, water heaters, heat pumps, air conditioners, dehumidifiers, refrigerators, freezers, trash compactors, dishwashers, conventional ovens, ranges, stoves and wood stoves.
 Appliances that are not listed here are not banned statewide from landfills.

 Arrangements for recycling household appliances should be made prior to collection.
 Collected appliances should be removed on a regular basis and should be stacked or lined up in an upright position in order to prevent releases of oil or Freon.
 The Federal Clean Air Act requires that Freon in refrigerators, freezers, air conditioners and dehumidifiers be recovered before disposal.